 Thinking about and planning for careers whether within or beyond academia can be overwhelming and uncertain.
 It is without a doubt, and for nearly everyone, an uneven and messy process.
 Acknowledging this reality, and realizing that you are in good company, is a great place to start.
 Check out this video on career exploration from Bill Lindstaedt of UCSF’s Office of Career and Professional Development.
+Herminia Ibarra talks about the profound identity changes that can accompany career transitions in this podcast.
 Berkeley's new wellness website recalibrate is another good place to turn if you are feeling overwhelmed or just looking for resources.

 We hope that the resources assembled here will offer a starting point wherever you are in the career development process.
 We urge faculty, as much as students, to familiarize themselves with the wide array of resources and opportunities available both on campus and beyond for graduate student professional development.
 You may even find something helpful to your own career here!